 9. Regarding handling large datasets, VLOOKUP is not as fast as INDEX MATCH (due to the static references).
 It is said that usually, INDEX MATCH is 30% faster than the VLOOKUP on normal days.

 The table below summarizes the comparisons between VLOOKUP vs INDEX MATCH:

 |VLOOKUP uses the static data reference while looking up the values.||INDEX MATCH uses the dynamic data ranges while looking up the values.|

 |Inserting or Deleting a column affects the VLOOKUP result.||Inserting or deleting a column does not affect the INDEX MATCH result.|

-After considering all these points, we can conclude that INDEX MATCH can be used as a flexible, versatile, fast alternative to VLOOKUP function.
-However, for some users, it still might be the toughest one to tackle in comparison with VLOOKUP due to the complex nature as well as combination Index Match poses.
+After considering all these points, we can conclude that INDEX MATCH can be a flexible, versatile, fast alternative to the VLOOKUP function.
+However, it might still be the toughest one for some users compared to VLOOKUP due to the complex nature and combination of Index Match poses.